Angel Biscuits

 2. Remove from the oven and brush the freshly baked biscuits with melted butter.
 Cool briefly before serving.

-• For a fluffy biscuit, you’ll want to get a nice, clean cut with the biscuit cutter by pushing it straight down in the dough and lifting it straight up.
+• For fluffy biscuits, you’ll want to get a nice, clean cut with the biscuit cutter by pushing it straight down into the dough and lifting it straight up.
 Don’t twist the cutter in the dough, as that can seal the cut edges and prevent the dough from rising as much as it otherwise would.

 • Dip the cutter in flour in between cutting each biscuit.